 Jack Rasmus is author of the recently published book, ‘The Scourge of Neoliberalism: US Economic Policy from Reagan to Trump’, Clarity Press, 2020.

 Robert B. Reich is Professor of Public Policy at the Goldman School of Public Policy at the University of California at Berkeley.
 He has served in three national administrations, most recently as secretary of labor under President Bill Clinton.
-He has written eleven books, including The Work of Nations, which has been translated into 22 languages; the best-sellers The Future of Success and Locked in the Cabinet, and his most recent book, Supercapitalism.
-His articles have appeared in the New Yorker, Atlantic Monthly, New York Times, Washington Post, and Wall Street Journal.
-Mr. Reich is co-founding editor of The American Prospect magazine.
+He has written 18 books, including his most recent, The System: Who Rigged It, and How We Fix It.
+Currently, his articles are published with permission from Robert Reich.

 Jamala Rogers is the leader of the Organization for Black Struggle in St. Louis and the Black Radical Congress National Organizer.
 Additionally, she is an Alston-Bannerman Fellow.
 She is the author of The Best of the Way I See It – A Chronicle of Struggle.
 She is a board member and columnist for Black Commentator.